cannonkeys/ck-docs/docs/pcb_basics.md

 !!!
 Note
     Here is a [lovely guide](https://learn.adafruit.com/adafruit-guide-excellent-soldering) that covers most of the basics, as well as potential errors.

 -   Temperature is important.
-It’s recommended to start at a lower temperature when learning, then move up to a higher temperature once you have more experience.
+It’s recommended to start at a lower temperature like 550F when learning, then move up to a higher temperature once you have more experience.

 -   The solder you use is also important.
 It is highly recommended to choose a leaded solder with rosin, the diameter is up to you.
 	-  Here is an example of what to look for: [Kester 63/37 .031” diameter with rosin flux core](https://www.amazon.com/gp/product/B0149K4JTY/).